 Popular Natural Remedies For Insomnia

-Magnesium has been shown to affect sleep if your body is lacking in magnesium.
+Magnesium can negatively affect sleep if your body is lacking in magnesium according to The Sleep Doctor.
 Magnesium can be found in green leafy vegetables, almonds and wheat germ.
 It is also available as a supplement; however caution and a doctors’ evaluation should be used as magnesium can interact poorly with many medications.

 Lifestyle Changes As A Natural Sleep Aid